Atari ST: Release

 After six months of intensive effort following Tramiel's takeover, Atari announced the 520ST at the Winter Consumer Electronics Show in Las Vegas in January 1985.
-InfoWorld described prototypes shown at computer shows as a "typical Commodore-64-style, corner-cutting, low-cost Jack Tramiel product", but Atari unexpectedly displayed the ST at Atlanta COMDEX in May.
-Due to its similarities to the original Macintosh and Tramiel's role in its development, it was quickly nicknamed the Jackintosh.
+InfoWorld assessed the prototypes shown at computer shows as follows:Pilot production models of the Atari machine are much slicker than the hand-built models shown at earlier computer fairs; it doesn't look like a typical Commodore 64-style, corner-cutting, low-cost Jack Tramiel product of the past.Atari unexpectedly displayed the ST at Atlanta COMDEX in May.
+Similarities to the original Macintosh and Tramiel's role in its development resulted in it being nicknamed Jackintosh.
 Atari's rapid development of the ST amazed many, but others were skeptical, citing its "cheap" appearance, Atari's uncertain financial health, and poor relations between Tramiel-led Commodore and software developers.

+In early 1985, the 520ST shipped to the press, developers, and user groups, and in early July 1985 for general retail sales.
+It saved the company.
 Atari ST print advertisements stated, "America, We Built It For You", and quoted Atari president Sam Tramiel: "We promised.
 We delivered.
 With pride, determination, and good old ATARI know how".
-But Atari was out of cash, Jack Tramiel admitted that sales of its 8-bit family were "very, very slow", and employees feared that he would shut the company down.

-In early 1985, the 520ST shipped to the press, developers, and user groups, and in early July 1985 for general retail sales.
-It saved the company.
-By November, Atari stated that more than 50 thousand 520STs had been sold, "with U.S. sales alone well into five figures".
+By November, Atari stated that more than 50,000 520STs had been sold, "with U.S. sales alone well into five figures".
 The machine had gone from concept to store shelves in a little under one year.